 Teaching and supervision

-In Autumn 2019, I will be teaching the module French Presidents and the Media, and a component of the MA module Critical Theory in Modern Languages.
-I will be on research leave in Spring 2020.
+In 2021-22 I will be teaching the content module French Presidents and the Media and the language module Final-Year French Writing.

-- 'Language Policies and Cultural Diversity in England' in Diane Saint-Pierre & Alexandre Couture-Gagnon (eds), Culture, Language and Cultural Diversity: Cultural Policy and its Policy Instruments, University of Ottawa Press, forthcoming c.
-2020.
+- 'Language Policies and Cultural Diversity in England' in Diane Saint-Pierre & Alexandre Couture-Gagnon (eds), Culture, Language and Cultural Diversity: Cultural Policy and its Policy Instruments, University of Ottawa Press, forthcoming 2021.

 - 'The Subject of Recognition in International Relations: Axel Honneth', in C. Davis and O. Davis (eds), Freedom and the Subject of Theory: Essays in Honour of Christina Howells, Oxford: Legenda, 2019, pp. 142-152.

 - 'International Recognition Regimes and the Projection of France', International Journal of Cultural Policy, 24/6, Nov 2018, pp. 696-709

 - 'Cultural insecurity and its discursive crystallisation in contemporary France', Modern and Contemporary France, 25/3, 2017, pp. 265-80.

 - 'Cultural policy through the prism of fiction (Michel Houellebecq)', International Journal of Cultural Policy, 23/1, Jan 2017, pp. 1-16.